Mike Gordon President of Business Operations

 The Deerfield native came to the organization after graduating in June 2017 from DePaul University, where she double majored in Marketing and Sports Management.

-While attending DePaul, the 22-year-old worked as a ticket representative in the athletic department and spent time as a fan services representative for the Chicago Bears.
+While attending DePaul, the 23-year-old worked as a ticket representative in the athletic department and spent time as a fan services representative for the Chicago Bears.
 Alcazar served as a consultant for the American Hockey League’s San Diego Gulls to develop a marketing campaign focused on leveraging local partnerships and increasing ticket sales.

 In her spare time, Alcazar enjoys exploring Chicago’s many neighborhoods, hiking and playing roller hockey.

-Brian Franklin Inside Sales Representative
+Michael DiGioia Inside Sales Representative

-Hunter Tickel Inside Sales Representative
+Evan Puppolo Inside Sales Representative

 Eric Rivard Ticket Coordinator

 Eric Rivard joined the Wolves in September 2016 as ticket coordinator.
+During the 2017-18 season, he served as a member of the Wolves’ equipment staff.

 The Traverse City, Michigan, native moved to Chicago following his graduation from Arizona State University with a bachelor’s of science in Geography.